dentonescu/cv-samples/README.md

 | **[pkixwebadm](https://github.com/dentonescu/cv-samples/tree/main/pkixwebadm)** (HTTP foundation in progress) | Certificate inventory web app pairing FastAPI with SQLite; configuration and scaffold are in place while the app factory and landing page are being implemented. | Python, FastAPI, SQLite, Docker |

 ## Tooling & automation
 - `dev.sh` in the repository root orchestrates dependency setup, builds, tests, installs, and demo runs from a single entrypoint.
 It now recognises mock vs. hardware example runs, optional interface overrides, and selective subcommands so you can rehearse exactly what the CI job performs.
 See the usage recipes below for common scenarios.
+The `--install-deps` slice now installs Node.js so libdmotservices’ JavaScript helpers and tests run consistently in CI and locally.
 - `.github/workflows/cv-samples-ci.yml` mirrors the `dev.sh` flow on GitHub Actions: dependencies → build → tests → example runs.
 The pipeline ensures every project stays buildable on a clean Ubuntu runner (the Wi-Fi scan demo skips gracefully when no wireless interface is available).
 - `docker-compose.yml` spins up containerised demos (`slideshow-server` on host port `8081`, `wifiequ` on host port `8082`) using the project-specific Dockerfiles.
 Great for a one-command tour: `docker compose up --build`.
 See [Docker stack notes](docker/README.md) for the full command list, group permissions, and snap service tips.
 - `.gitattributes` files have been introduced across the projects to normalise line endings and enforce consistent attributes, making diffs reliable across platforms.